 - In any position in the adult entertainment industry (including, but not limited to jobs with escort services, adult book/video stores, and strip clubs);

 - In positions requiring any shift where hours will fall predominantly between 10:00 p.m. and 6:00 a.m.;

 - In positions declared hazardous to youth by the Secretary of Labor at Subpart E of 29 CFR part 570;

 - In positions that require sustained physical contact with other people and/or adherence to the Centers for Disease Control and Prevention’s Universal Blood and Body Fluid Precautions guidelines (e.g., body piercing, tattooing, massage, manicure);

 - In positions that are substantially commission-based and thus do not guarantee that participants will be paid minimum wage in accordance with federal and state standards;

 - In positions involved in gaming and gambling that include direct participation in wagering and/or betting;

-- In positions in chemical pest control, warehousing, catalogue/online order distribution centers;
+- In positions in chemical pest control, warehousing, catalog/online order distribution centers;

-- In positions with travelling fairs or itinerant concessionaires;
+- In positions with traveling fairs or itinerant concessionaires;

 - In positions for which there is another specific J category (e.g., camp counselor, intern, trainee); or